microsoft/flashcards-workshop/workshop.md

 ![Screenshot of the Fabric Flashcards website repository fork committing a change](assets/workshop-website-repo-fork-commit.png)

 ## Enable GitHub Pages

-GitHub Pages is a static site hosting service that allows you to host a website directly from a repository on GitHub.
-It can be used to host personal, organizational, or project websites.
-GitHub Pages takes HTML, CSS, and JavaScript files straight from a repository on GitHub, optionally runs them through a build process, and publishes as a website.

 1. Navigate to your forked repository and select `Settings`, then navigate to **Pages** under **Code and automation**.
 Select `GitHub Actions` in the dropdown under `Source`.
 This will configure your repository to a deploy a static website to GitHub pages using GitHub Actions.